fairfieldhannah/portfolio/finalproject2.md

   </script>
 </div>

+This bar chart does not seem yield any obvious signifigance in comparing the regions percentage of workforce in physically demanding jobs with counties' overdose death rates.

 **Resolution:** what can we do to decrease drug overdoses in the United States?
 -Walk up clinics in high risk areas